Pavel-Kliukin/UnitTestingStudy/Kliukin_Pavel_product/__tests__/2_get_total_price_of_products_by_type.md

 >>if no product with the given searchValue is  found throws an exeption `'nothing found with given'`.
 If a parameter searchValue is missing, an exeption `'missing parameter'` is thrown

 ## All tests will be using modified data:
-The modified data will be based on the default data with three objects added.
-First object will have empty type `type: ""`.
-The second object will have undefined price `price: null`.
-The third object will have undefined stock `stock: null`.
+The modified data will be based on the default data with four objects added.
+First object will have empty type `"type": ""`.
+The second object will have undefined price `"price": null`.
+The third object will have undefined stock `"stock": null`.
+The fifth object will have `"productNumber": 0`

 ```json
 [